-The following table presents information with respect to our executive officers as of May 1, 2019:
+The following table presents information with respect to our executive officers as of May 14, 2020:

-Name Age Position Sanjay Mirchandani 54 President and Chief Executive Officer Brian Carolan 47 Vice President, Chief Financial Officer Gary Merrill 44 Vice President Business Operations, Analytics, Technology & Simplicity
+Name Age Position Sanjay Mirchandani 55 President and Chief Executive Officer Brian Carolan 48 Vice President, Chief Financial Officer Riccardo Di Blasio 48 Vice President, Chief Revenue Officer

 Sanjay Mirchandani, has served as our President and Chief Executive Officer since February 2019.
-Prior to joining our company, Mr. Mirchandani served from September 2016 to January 2019 as the Chief Executive Officer of Puppet, Inc. ("Puppet"), an Oregon-based IT automation company.
+Prior to joining Commvault, Mr. Mirchandani served from September 2016 to January 2019 as the Chief Executive Officer of Puppet, Inc. ("Puppet"), an Oregon-based IT automation company.
 Mr. Mirchandani joined Puppet in May 2016 as President and Chief Operating Officer.
 Mr. Mirchandani brings a wealth of international business experience through his diverse well-rounded career in technology.
 Before joining Puppet, from October 2013 to April 2016, Mr. Mirchandani served as Corporate Senior Vice President and General Manager of Asia Pacific and Japan at VMware, Inc. and, from June 2006 to October 2013, Mr. Mirchandani held various senior leadership positions at EMC Corporation, including Chief Information Officer and leader of the Global Centers of Excellence.
 Prior to that, Mr. Mirchandani held various positions at Microsoft Corporation and Arthur Andersen LLP.
-Mr. Mirchandani has a Master of Business Administration degree from the University of Pittsburgh and a Bachelor's degree in mathematics from Drew University.
+Mr. Mirchandani has a Master of Business Administration degree from the University of Pittsburgh and a bachelor's degree in mathematics from Drew University.

 Brian Carolan has served as our Vice President, Finance and Chief Financial Officer since October 2012.
 Prior to his current role, Mr. Carolan served as our Vice President, Finance and Chief Accounting Officer from July 2006 until September 2012.
 He also held the position of Controller from February 2001 until June 2006.
-Prior to joining our company, Mr. Carolan was with Ernst & Young LLP in its Technology, Communications and Entertainment audit practice from 1993 until January 2001.
+Prior to joining Commvault, Mr. Carolan was with Ernst & Young LLP in its Technology, Communications and Entertainment audit practice from 1993 until January 2001.
 Mr. Carolan obtained his bachelor's degree in accounting from Villanova University, his master's degree in business administration from New York University and is a certified public accountant in the State of New Jersey.